rokkro/tmat/README.md

   #### Menus:
 1. Menus are basic textual interfaces designed to make it easy to use this program.
 They will, however, generate an unholy amount of console ouput from navigation.
 2. Run `menu_main.py` for complete access to all the menus/functions.
-3. Generally, you can use `r` to return to the previous menu, `q` to quit the program, `0` to reload the config file, and number keys to navigate.
+3. Generally, you can use `r` to return to the previous menu, `q` to quit the program, `0` to reload the config file, and the number keys to navigate.
 4. Entering multiple numbers at once, such as `121r` will navigate through the menus with the input given, in order.

   #### config.py and config.ini: